Descriptions: Biblical Studies General

 BIB 637 Current Issues in Biblical Interpretation

 An in-depth study of selected current issues in biblical interpretation.
 Prereq: BIB 532 or equivalent.
 Offered as needed.
 Distance Learning (DL) option available.

-Holy Lands Study Tour*
+Holy Lands Study Tours

 BIB 640 Specialized Themes in Biblical Studies

 A course to meet the need for inquiry into a specific area of biblical studies, such as a contemporary issue or the study of a biblical theme.
 Offered as needed.